Guide to Lighthouse Boat Tours

 Bay Spirit Tours

-They provide lighthouse tours, sunset cruises, music cruises, and sailing charters around Hyannis Harbor.
+They provide lighthouse tours, sunset cruises, music cruises, and sailing charters around Hyannis Harbor aboard a catamaran.
 The Lighthouse Harbor Tour is a narrated cruise that passes by Point Gammon Light on Great Island, (weather dependent), and passes by Hyannis Harbor Light.
 They cruise through the old Hyannis Harbor in Hyannisport where visitors can catch a glimpse of the Kennedy Compound.

 Slip # 1, 180 Ocean Street1